Teddy Lučić: Return to Sweden

 Lučić went back to Sweden for a second time to sign for BK Häcken, where he made 70 appearances and scored 8 goals.
 In 2008, Lučić moved again to the ninth club of his career, IF Elfsborg where he was a regular in the starting eleven until the end of his career.
 After IF Elfsborgs last game of the season, on 7 November 2010, Lucic officially ended his career as a player.

 International career

 Lučić played 86 times for the Swedish national team, mostly as a full back.
-He was handed his debut against Brazil in June 1995.
+He was handed his debut against Brazil in June 1995, having been an unused squad member at the 1994 FIFA World Cup.

 Since 2004, he played as centre back.
 Lučić played in Euro 2004, and the 2002 and 2006 World Cups (in 1994 he was unused substitute having been called up to replace Jan Eriksson).
 Against Germany, in what turned out to be Sweden's final 2006 World Cup match, he was given two yellow cards by Brazilian referee Carlos Eugênio Simon, and sent off in the 35th minute.